'Merkel mania' as hyperactive chancellor tackles Ukraine, Greece

 Merkel once told a women's magazine that she stores up sleep "like a camel".

 "There's no secret.
-She doesn't have a fitness programme or do yoga or anything.
+She doesn't have a fitness program or do yoga or anything.
 She just has robust health," said the aide.
 "And she's able to get by without sleep."

 Merkel's standing as Europe's pre-eminent stateswoman looks unassailable, with France's Francois Hollande playing a solid supporting role and Britain's David Cameron sidelined in the Ukraine crisis and irrelevant, as a euro outsider, on Greece.